 NotImplemented

-Per the Python language documentation: “Changed in version 3.9: Evaluating NotImplemented in a boolean context is deprecated.
+Note that per the Python language documentation: “Changed in version 3.9: Evaluating NotImplemented in a boolean context is deprecated.
 While it currently evaluates as true, it will emit a DeprecationWarning.
 It will raise a TypeError in a future version of Python.”

 Ellipsis (same as the ellipsis literal “...”)